Registration Authorities (RA)

 How to get a Smartcard?

-If you work within a practice – Please see your local Registration Authority Agent for the practice, who will ask you to complete a form, check your ID and then request the Smartcard for you.
+If you work within a practice – please see your local Registration Authority Agent/Sponsor for the practice, who will check your IDs, set you up on CIS and then request the Smartcard for you.

-If you work within a pharmacy – You will need to complete one or both of the CIS Forms – Request Create User (Sponsor) and Create New User (RAA if you have one).
+If you work within a pharmacy – please see your local Registration Authority Agent for the pharmacy, who will check your IDs, set you up on CIS and then request the Smartcard for you.
+If they do not want to use this method, they will need to complete one or both of the CIS Forms – Request Create User (Sponsor) and Create New User (RAA).
 These forms, along with instructions can be found in the Community Pharmacy Assistance section below.

-CIS can be accessed via the Spine Portal.
+CIS can be accessed via the Spine Portal https://portal.national.ncrs.nhs.uk/dt.
 CIS will be an option on the menu “Launch CIS care identity Service”.
 All PC’s should have the portal link as a shortcut.

 All staff when using their Smartcard will be able to access CIS.
-They will have access to update the demographic info on their own profile, check the certificate expiry date, reset their own password and also access the Terms and Conditions of Smartcard use.
+They will have access to update the demographic information on their own profile, check the certificate expiry date, reset their own password and also access the Terms and Conditions of Smartcard use.
 RA Agents will have full access to all the functions such as creating and amending user access.
-All Smartcard functions can be done in one place.

 How do I unlock my Smartcard?

-If you work within a practice – Please see your local Registration Authority Agent for the practice, who will unlock your Smartcard with you using CIS.
+If you work within a practice – Please see your local Registration Authority Agent/Sponsor for the practice, who will unlock your Smartcard with you using CIS.

-If you are a locum GP – contact the Smartcard Support Team who will advise you of the process or contact the next practice at which you are next working at, they will be able to unlock this for you.
+If you are a locum GP – contact the Smartcard Support Team who will advise you of the process or contact the practice in which you are next working at, they will be able to unlock this for you.